memcachier/docs/heroku_articles/laravel-memcached.md

 You can see that the first time you access the page, the `Get misses` increase by one.
 This is because the first time `rememberForever` is called, the task list is not in the cache.
-The set command also increased because the task list got saved to the cache.
+The `Set commands` also increased because the task list got saved to the cache.
 If you refresh the page, the misses will stay the same but the `Get hits` will increase.
 Now the task list is served from the cache.
 When you add a new task or delete a cache you will see that your misses will increase again since the cache was invalidated.

+Note: if you want to see stats in your local setup, you will need to set `CACHE_DRIVER=memcached` in your `.env` file and either run a `memcached` server locally or configure the `MEMCACHIER_*` variables accordingly.

 ### Use memcached for session storage

 On Heroku it is a good idea to store sessions in memcached instead of in a file on disk because dynos only have an ephemeral filesystem that is not persistent across dyno restarts.
-Memcached works well for sessions that time out, however, since memcached is a cache and thus not persistent saving long-lived sessions in memcached might not be ideal.
+Memcached works well for sessions that time out, however, since memcached is a cache and thus not persistent, saving long-lived sessions in memcached might not be ideal.
 For long-lived sessions consider a permanent storage option such as you database.